Which city is cheaper, Anchorage or Cleveland?

 In October, Cleveland usually receives less rain than Anchorage.
 Cleveland gets 1.9 inches (49 mm) of rain, while Anchorage receives 2.1 inches (53 mm) of rain each month for the autumn.

 Both Anchorage and Cleveland during the winter are popular places to visit.
-Also, most visitors come to Anchorage for the museums and the cuisine during these months.
+Many visitors come to Cleveland in the winter for the museums, the shopping scene, and the cuisine.
+Also, most visitors come to Anchorage for the museums, the shopping scene, and the cuisine during these months.

 Anchorage can be very cold during winter.
 Cleveland can get quite cold in the winter.
 In January, Cleveland is generally much warmer than Anchorage.
-Temperatures in Cleveland average around 28°F (-2°C), and Anchorage stays around 15°F (-9°C).
+Daily temperatures in Cleveland average around 28°F (-2°C), and Anchorage fluctuates around 15°F (-9°C).

 In the winter, Cleveland often gets more sunshine than Anchorage.
 Cleveland gets 95 hours of sunny skies this time of year, while Anchorage receives 80 hours of full sun.